LaryIsland/bl-sdk-mods/SpareParts/README.md

 # Changelog

 ### Spare Parts v1.6
-- Added support for Borderlands: The Pre-Sequel
+- Added support for Borderlands: The Pre-Sequel.

 ### Spare Parts v1.5
 - Weapon materials (textures) are now able to be salvaged, meaning you can choose skins for your weapons.